 This course is CHE 111 without the laboratory component.
 This course is primarily intended for students who have completed the laboratory requirement at another institution.
 Students will attend the same lectures and be responsible for the same assignments (excluding laboratory) as students in the same course with laboratory.
 This course will not fulfill a college laboratory science requirement.

-Prerequisite: Division approval required.
+Prerequisite(s): Division approval required.
+3 lecture hours per week

 CHE 126 - General Chemistry II